 Level 3 + College Courses:

 - *NEW FOR SEPTEMBER 2021*: Adults of all ages may be entitled to funding to study a Level 3 course, if they have not previously studied at Level 3, or higher.
-Please note that further information regarding eligible courses etc, will be available from May 2021
+For further information regarding eligible courses please contact Helpzone by emailing firstname.lastname@example.org.

 - Adults aged 19-24 may be entitled to funding to study a Level 3 course, if they have not studied at that level before

 - For those not entitled to L3-6 fee support, Advanced Learner Loans are available!
 Repayments begin when you earn more than £26,575 a year

 Advanced Learner Loans for Level 3 – 6 Courses

 If you are not entitled to course funding, as outlined above, and want to study a Level 3 Access to Higher Education Diploma, or a Level 3 to 6 Vocational Qualification, you’ll need to pay for the cost of your course.
 If you’re thinking about returning to education, you may qualify for an Advanced Learner Loan.
 These loans help you to pay the fees charged by colleges and training organisations.
 The Advanced Learner Loan is a Government-funded loan to help adult students.
 It’s easy to apply for, doesn’t take your household income into account and doesn’t involve a credit check.
 Repayments are linked to what you earn and not how much you borrowed.
 You only start making repayments when you’ve finished your course and you’re earning over £26,575 a year.
 Until then you don’t need to pay back anything, but you can make voluntary repayments at any time.